XZVB12/Cobalt-Strike-4.0-5-December-Fix/README.md

 * Place the .java files next to the cobaltstrike .jar file and run the javac -classpath cobaltstrike.jar command name.java

 ===========
 Everything should work without problems, if you have errors let me know.
+All the best